-We are a small interdisciplinary team at University of Vienna and at the University of Basel , working on theoretical and computational methods for the quantum mechanics based exploration of chemical space.
+We are an interdisciplinary team at University of Vienna and at the University of Basel, working on theoretical and computational methods for the quantum mechanics based exploration of chemical space.
 Our lab was established in July of 2013 in Basel, CH and moved partialy in October of 2020 to Vienna, A. Our research falls into the realm of physical chemistry, and relies on theory and computations.
-Due to the interdisciplinary nature of our work, we rely heavily on physics, mathematics, and computer sciences, and we are active members of the university’s Research Network Computational Sciences.
+Due to the interdisciplinary nature of our work, we rely heavily on physics, mathematics, and computer sciences, and we are active members of the university’s Research Network Computational Sciences in Basel.
 Unfortunately, we lack the capacity to carry out our own experiments.
 Instead we compare our computational predictions to experimental results reported in the scientific literature, or we collaborate directly with experimentalists.

 Our work involves topics such as

 - conceptual as well as molecular grand-canonical ensemble density functional theory